Skip to main content

 A breach of your privacy represents a systemic shock, an event that can introduce a cascade of stress with measurable physiological consequences.
 The security of your data is directly linked to the stability of your internal environment.
 Consider the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress response system.

-The sudden anxiety and sense of violation that accompany a can trigger a surge of cortisol, the primary stress hormone.
+The sudden anxiety and sense of violation that accompany a data breach can trigger a surge of cortisol, the primary stress hormone.
 This elevation, when sustained, can actively work against the very goals of your wellness protocol.
 Elevated cortisol can suppress thyroid function, promote insulin resistance, and interfere with the delicate balance of gonadal hormones like testosterone and estrogen.

 What Is Protected Health Information in a Wellness Context?